abeloha/Syndicate-Grouping/README.md

 ![Preview](/screenshots/login.png?raw=true "Preview")

 # About Syndicate Multiparameter Grouping
 This software was developed for Armed Forces Command and Staff College, AFCSC, Jaji, Nigeria to group their students in syndicates based on multiparameter.
-The project was written in python and the
+The project was written in python and the UI in PyQt5

 ## Testing
 run main.py